The LGiU’s areas of work span local democracy, sustainability and the environment, health and social care, children’s

 The Rt Hon Paul Burstow, MP is chairing a new commission on the future of the home care workforce.
 The LGiU is supporting this work in association with Mears Group.

 The need for care workers to help people in their own homes is rising, but there are a number of serious challenges to developing a stable, empowered and skilled workforce.
 Costs are being squeezed and so are terms and conditions.
 This commission will take a fresh look at the issues, focusing particularly on zero hours contracts, terms and conditions, a stable and secure workforce and not least high quality care for people in their own homes.
-The report will be published on 2 December 2014.
+The report Key to Care was published on 2 December 2014.

 The LGFF is the independent voice of local government on flooding matters that gives local councils a strong voice and a fair deal.
 The LGFF works to ensure that members have access to the mostup-to-date information and intelligence from policy makers.
 Find out more…